ulrichb/ImplicitNullability/README.md

 ### Differences to ReSharper's "Implicit [NotNull] Value Analysis Mode"

-Since version 2016.1 ReSharper supports a comparable feature (see *Code Inspection | Settings*) with the following differences.
+Since version 2016.1 ReSharper supports (in the "internal mode") a comparable feature (see *Code Inspection | Settings*) with the following differences.

 _Implicit Nullability_ ...
 * ... rules can be enabled / disabled for _specific_ code elements like parameters or (readonly) fields.
 * ... supports (project specific) [configuration by code](#code-configuration).
 * ... adds additional [warnings](#code-inspection-warnings).
 * ... adds [type highlighting](#type-highlighting) for explicit or implicit `[NotNull]` elements.
-* ... does not support properties at the moment.

 ## Type highlighting